Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 Priorities 1️⃣: high priority ; 9️⃣low priority

-- Training to launch:
-  - unfreeze all layers of the pretrained model
-- Use composition not inheritance
 - Support multiple functions in json extract_data
-- Get a patch for diapo with not only other category
 - Question : convert predicted annotated image back to raster ?